 The decision about when to complete the embryo transfer will depend on the number and quality of your embryos.

 The procedure can feel like a smear test, but it takes longer: around 15 minutes.
-A tiny drop of culture medium containing one or two embryos is carefully deposited in the uterus using a thin catheter.
+A tiny drop of culture medium containing one or two embryos is carefully deposited in the uterus using a thin catheter under scan guidance.

-If you’re pregnant, we schedule a scan in the clinic at around 6-8 weeks.
-If everything looks OK, you’re discharged to your GP.
+If you are pregnant, we schedule a scan in the clinic at around 6-8 weeks.
+If the scan is reassuring you will be discharged to your GP for routine antenatal care.